Virginia Military District - Ohio

 WHEREAS it is determined that a Fort be immediately built on the River Ohio, at the Fork of Monogahela, to oppose any further encouragements, or hostile attempts of the French and the Indians in their interest, and for the security and protection of his majesty's subjects in his colony; and as it is absolutely necessary that a sufficient force should be raised to erect and support the same; for an encouragement to all who shall voluntarily enter into the said service, I do hereby notify and promise, by and with the advice and consent of his majesty's council of this colony, that over and above their pay, two hundred thousand acres, of his majesty the king of Great Britain's lands, on the east side of the river Ohio, within this dominion, (one hundred thousand acres whereof to be contiguous to the said fort, and the other hundred thousand acres to be on, or near the river Ohio) shall be laid off and granted to such persons, who by their voluntary engagement and good behaviour in the said service, shall deserve the same.

-The Virginia colonial government issued warrants for surveys along the Ohio River to French and Indian War veterans.
-Claiming the bounty and getting title to the land was very complicated because the Virginia-Pennsylvania boundary near the Forks of the Ohio was not clear.
-Multiple land companies, including the Ohio Company, claimed the right to sell land in the area.
-The Proclamation of 1763 banned settlement, blocking official land transfers by colonial governments.
+After 1763, the Virginia colonial government issued warrants for surveys along the Ohio River to French and Indian War veterans.
+Claiming the bounty promised by Governor Dinwiddie and getting clear title to land was very complicated, in part because the Virginia-Pennsylvania boundary near the Forks of the Ohio was undefined.
+Multiple land companies, including the Ohio Company, also claimed the right to sell land in the same area.
+Converting a warrant into a patenbt (deed to the land) was blocked when the Proclamation of 1763 banned settlement west of the Appalachian Mountains.

-An individual land speculator beat both the land companies and the colonies to the process of selling parcels of land at the Forks of the Ohio.
-George Crogan manipulated his role as a go-between with the Haudenosaunee (Iroquois) and Pennsylvania colony.
+One individual land speculator beat both the land companies and the colonies to the process of selling parcels of land at the Forks of the Ohio.
+George Crogan served as agent for William Johnson, the Superintendent of Indian Affairs for the Northern Colonies, and was able to navigate and manipulate relationships on the edge of colonial settlement.
+He manipulated his role as a go-between with the Haudenosaunee (Iroquois) and Pennsylvania colony and got three chiefs to award him 200,000 acres on August 2, 1749.

-George Washington was a leading advocate for those soldiers, whom he had commanded in 1754 as Colonel of the First Virginia Regiment.
-Washington was entitled to substantial acreage for his service.
-He had also acquired many of the rights of individual soldiers and officers who preferred a quick payment (at a significant discount) to waiting a long time for a legal opportunity to own the land.
+George Washington was a leading advocate for the French and Indian War veterans.
+In 1754, he had ended up as Colonel of the Virginia Regiment.
+Washington was entitled to substantial acreage for service in that war.
+He had also purchased many of the sertificantes and warrants of individual soldiers and officers.
+They sold their rights to a land bounty because they preferred a quick payment (though at a significant discount) to waiting a long time for the legal opportunity to own the land.

-George Crawford had started to survey tracts for Washington in 1772 even before Dunmore agreed to issue patents.
-He identified choice parcels on the Monongahela River south of Pittsburgh and on the Great Kanawha River downstream, taking advantage of the relinquishment of that territory by the Haudenosaunee (Iroquois).
+Surveyor George Crawford had started to mark off tracts for Washington in 1772, even before Dunmore agreed to issue patents.
+Crawford identified choice parcels on the Monongahela River south of Pittsburgh and on the Great Kanawha River downstream, taking advantage of the relinquishment of that territory by the Haudenosaunee (Iroquois) in 1768.

 In 1773 Governor Dunmore sent William Bullitt to survey parcels in Kentucky, on the south bank of the Ohio River opposite the Scioto River.
 The Shawnee were concentrated on the Scioto River, and did not accept that the assumption in the 1768 Treaty of Fort Stanwix that the Iroquois were entitled to grant their hunting territory to the British government.
-Crawford and Bullitt drew boundaries for parcels that overlapped the boundaries surveyed by Crogan, and ignored the claims of various land companies to the same area.
+Crawford and Bullitt were not deterred by any Native American claims, and ignored the royal land grants claimed by the Ohio Company and other land speculaors to the same area.

 In his surveys, Crawford identified the choicest lands for George Washington and other men of high social status and wealth who were claiming land based on service in the French and Indian War, or acquisition of warrants from those willing to sell their rights to acquire land in the future for ready cash.
 Parcels surveyed with lower-quality land were likely to be offered to the common soldiers.